christophhagen/HealthDB/Readme.md

 ## Samples

-Samples are separated into different types.
+Samples are separated into different types, similar to the `HealthKit` types `HKCategorySample`, `HKQuantitySample`, `HKCorrelationSample`, etc.

+**Note** All samples returned from the database have their original `UUID` set as a metadata property using the `HKMetadataKeyExternalUUID`.
+Original metadata with the same key is discarded.

 In the database, the initial entry point is always the `samples` table.
 It contains the date interval and the data type.
 This type then determines where the additional data is stored.